rfranks/ai-chat-ehr/services/anonymizer/LOGGING.md

 1. The payload is passed through `scrub_for_logging` or derived from `summarize_patient_document` before logging.
-2. Tests are updated to cover new sanitisation logic when additional allow-list entries or summary helpers are introduced.
+2. Tests are updated to cover new sanitization logic when additional allow-list entries or summary helpers are introduced.
 3. The resulting log messages can be safely shared outside of the production environment without revealing PHI.